 Well, it depends on what you mean by “hard”.
 Is it hard like securing your dream job?
 Or finding your soulmate who you want to spend the rest of your life with?
 Both of these are comparable.
 Both take hard work, effort, and time.
 And both rely on beating the odds.
 The question is: how hard are you prepared to work to get what you want?

 The brutal truth is that when you begin your search for a literary agent, the odds are stacked against you.
-Literary agents receive hundreds of submissions on a weekly basis.
+Literary agents receive hundreds of submissions and query letters on a weekly basis.
 These queries, or what is unkindly referred to as the “slush pile”, represents their backlog of constant work to read and review.
 It is a common misconception that literary agents dislike slush.
 They want to find magic in the slush; after all, it is a literary agent’s job to represent writers.
 Without you, the profession would not exist.
 That is why they encourage you to query them with work in genres they represent and love.
 They are waiting for you to wow them.

 However, the sheet volume of content that they receive on a daily, weekly, and monthly basis is overwhelming.
 There are hundreds of thousands of writers all over the world, desperate to get their work published.
 And yet, there are only a few thousand literary agents, most of whom are based in North America.
 Inevitably, this leads to a backlog, which leads to slow response times.
 Most agents only sign a handful of new clients every year.

-It doesn’t sound promising, right?
+It doesn’t exactly sound promising.

 This is where your armadillo shell comes in.
 Get used to hearing “no”, and don’t take it personally.
 There are dozens of reasons why a literary agent might reject your query letter, or even your partial, or full manuscript after requesting it.
 These include, but are not limited to: